 One of the most common postpartum canine infections is an infection of the mammary glands, known as mastitis.
 The infection will cause her mammary glands to become inflamed and swollen — this can be exceptionally painful and will usually stop her from being able to breastfeed her puppies.
 As a dam owner and responsible dog breeder, you must not allow any pup(s) to attempt to drink milk from infected teats, as it will be toxic.

 Some mother dogs also suffer from metritis, which is an infection of the uterus following birth and will often be marked by vaginal discharge, lethargy and a fever.
-Both mastitis metritis in dogs can be fatal if left untreated and require immediate attention from a veterinary professional.
+Mastitis, Metritis, and Agalactica (MMA) in dogs can be fatal if left untreated and require immediate attention from a veterinary professional.
 It will also be your responsibility to care for the mother dog’s pup(s) until she is able to do so herself.

 Treating Puppy Rejection in a Mother Dog